Effective: October 14, 2008

 Policy Contact: University Human Resources

-This policy applies to all Staff and Hourly employees
+This policy applies to all Staff and Temporary employees

 Indiana University promotes a respectful and healthy work environment for all employees.